Vostochny Cosmodrome

 Owner / operator: Roscosmos Founded: 2012 First orbital launch: 2016

-Total orbital launches: ~20+ Annual launch rate: ~4/year Current vehicles: Soyuz-2, Angara (planned)
+Total orbital launches: around 20+ Annual launch rate: around 4/year Current vehicles: Soyuz-2, Angara (planned)

 Russia's newest cosmodrome, built to reduce dependence on the Baikonur lease in Kazakhstan.
 The first orbital launch was in 2016.
 Long-term plans include crewed missions and Angara heavy-lift operations.